NataliaLak/NataliaLak/README.md

 I finished a course at GeekBrains specializing in Data Science and an Advanced machine learning and Deep Learning course at Skillbox.

 I have hands-on experience with Python (Pandas, NumPy, Scikit-learn, SciPy, Python, PyTorch, etc.), SQL (MySQL, PostgreSQL), and MS Power BI.
-In addition, I am proficient in Git, MLflow, Airflow, and Docker, which help me manage workflows, track experiments, and deploy machine learning models efficiently.
+In addition, I am proficient in Git, GitHub Actions, MLflow, Airflow, Docker and Microsoft Azure which help me manage workflows, track experiments, and deploy machine learning models efficiently.